DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-01-issues-with-changing-an-offer.md

 > Who runs courses ratified by multiple accredited bodies
 > And I have the ‘make decisions’ permission
 > When I click ‘change course’
-> And I select a course that is
+> When I select a course that’s ratified by a different accredited body
-> I am taken to a page that shows all my courses
+> And I try and complete the flow
+> I get an error preventing me from doing that

 Issues:

-- If the user selects a course ratified by a different accredited body and try to complete the flow, they see an error.
+- The school direct should be able to change to any course they run.
-- Users cannot see the accredited body for each course radio button.
+- The accredited body for each course should be shown for each radio button.

 ## Next steps